lcamichigan/active-chapter-bylaws/README.md

 3. A quorum must be present during voting.

-4. Revisions shall requirea two-thirds majority to pass.
+4. Revisions shall require a two-thirds majority to pass.

 ### Sec.3.
 Biennial Review.